-Today we have a guest post from our new authorÂ Graham Whistance, and we make no apologies for once again pointing out the tardiness of the Waste Industry in general to adopt IT advances that are commonplace in other industries.
+Today we have a guest post on the national electronic duty of care EDoc scheme , from our new author, Graham Whistance, and we make no apologies for once again pointing out the tardiness of the waste industry in general to adopt IT advances that are commonplace in other industries.

-Time and again, one finds each business using unique and ad-hoc in-house devised formats, which by their lack of common standards very much devalue the usefulness of the data.
-Some WM companies have not yet even adopted computerised systems and are even now still using paper records…
+Time and again, one finds each business using unique and ad-hoc in-house devised formats, which, by their lack of common standards, very much devalue the usefulness of the data.
+Some waste management companies have not yet adopted computerised systems and are even now (2013) still using paper records.

-Environment AgencyÂ (EA) National Electronic Duty of Care Programme (EDoc)
+Environment Agency (EA) National Electronic Duty of Care Programme (EDoc)

-The Environment AgencyÂ (EA) has launched the national electronic duty of care programme (EDoc), due to roll out in 2014.
+The Environment Agency (EA) has launched the National Electronic Duty of care programme (EDoc), due to roll out in 2014.
 It is set to modernise the way waste data is collected in the UK, moving the industry away from its antiquated paper-based system.

-Considering that the waste industry has both an ethical and legal obligation to be as environmentally friendly as possible, the fact that at any one time the industry has 50 million sheets of paper on file is staggering.
+Considering that the waste industry has both an ethical and legal obligation to be as environmentally friendly as possible, the fact that at any one time, the industry has 50 million sheets of paper on file is staggering.

-All in all thereâ€™s little to criticise.
+All in all there is little to criticise.
 The programme is absolutely necessary, and it doesn't dictate the scope too tightly, allowing companies to have the space to adapt and innovate.
 It's a very positive move forward for the industry.

-But considering that it won't roll out until 2014, the fact that each year the industry produces 23 million WTNs, waiting for EDoc isnâ€™t necessarily the best move.
-Working in the mobile app industry I see the benefits of companies moving towards a digital, cloud based system every day.
+But considering that it won't roll out until 2014, the fact that each year the industry produces 23 million WTNs, waiting for EDoc isn't necessarily the best move.
+Working in the mobile phone app industry, I see the benefits of companies moving towards a digital, cloud-based system every day.

 This is based on £2.3m on paper (roughly 10p per page), £8m on the time spent on administration, and another £2m to allow for 10% in possible inputting errors.

-Companies wanting to gain some real competitive advantage in the waste industry should act now rather than waiting for EDoc to do it for them.
-Going paper-free and inputting WTNs on mobile devices not only saves an enormous amount of money, but will also improve these businesses and crucially will contribute meaningfully to the environment.
+Companies wanting to gain some real competitive advantage in the waste industry should act now rather than wait for EDoc to do it for them.
+Going paper-free and inputting WTNs on mobile devices not only saves an enormous amount of money but will also improve these businesses and crucially will contribute meaningfully to the environment.

-Graham Whistance is the developer of mobile workforce management softwareÂ MyMobileWorkersÂ which has been widely adopted in the waste sector.
+Graham Whistance is the developer of mobile workforce management software, MyMobileWorkers which has been widely adopted in the waste sector.